intermine/im-docs/docs/api/pathquery.rst

 Type Constraints
 #################

-Type constraints, in addition to limiting the returned results, these constraints have the side-effect of type-casting the references in their paths to the given type, enabling other paths to reference otherwise unrefereable fields.
+Type constraints, in addition to limiting the returned results, have the side-effect of type-casting the references in their paths to the given type, enabling other paths to reference otherwise unrefereable fields.